 Captures new customer segments

-The embedded finance model allows companies to attract broader markets like millennials, Gen Z, and teens.
+The embedded finance model allows companies to attract broader markets like millennials, and Gen Y and Z.

 Serves the unbanked and the underbanked